 INSTRUCTIONS

-- Place a large 9-10″ skillet over medium high heat.
+- Place a large 9-10" skillet over medium-high heat.
 When the pan is hot, add 1 tablespoon of the oil and carefully add the roast to the pan.
-Cook until the roast is well browned, about 4-5 minutes, the turn the roast over and sear the other side.
+Cook until the roast is well browned, about 4-5 minutes, then turn the roast over and sear the other side.

-- Remove the seared roast from the skillet and place it into the slow cooker bowl.
-Add the additional tablespoon of oil if needed and briefly sautรฉ the onions and garlic, 3-4 minutes, before add the wine or 1 cup of broth and the Dijon mustard to deglaze the pan.
+- Remove the seared roast from the skillet and place it in the slow cooker bowl.
+Add the additional tablespoon of oil if needed and briefly sauté the onions and garlic, 3-4 minutes, before adding the wine or 1 cup of broth and the Dijon mustard to deglaze the pan.

-- Make sure to scrape up all the browned bits, then pour the onion mixture over the top of the roast.
-Next add the remaining cup of beef broth, then the thinly sliced celery.
+- Scrape up all the browned bits, then pour the onion mixture over the roast.
+Next, add the remaining cup of beef broth and then the thinly sliced celery.

 - Add the potatoes and carrots on top of the celery, then place the herb sprigs over the potatoes.
 Sprinkle the sea salt and pepper over the top.